WebAssembly/spec/spectec/test-prose/TEST.md

     1) Return [$isub_($size(Inn), iN_1, iN_2)].
   f.
 If (binop_ = MUL), then:
     1) Return [$imul_($size(Inn), iN_1, iN_2)].
   g.
-If binop_ is DIV, then:
+If binop_ is some DIV, then:
     1) Let (DIV sx) be binop_.
     2) Return $list_(`val_((Inn : Inn <: valtype)), $idiv_($size(Inn), sx, iN_1, iN_2)).
   h.
-If binop_ is REM, then:
+If binop_ is some REM, then:
     1) Let (REM sx) be binop_.
     2) Return $list_(`val_((Inn : Inn <: valtype)), $irem_($size(Inn), sx, iN_1, iN_2)).
   i.
 If (binop_ = AND), then: